 I write a lot about Kubernetes.
-I use it daily.
-I’m a fan.
+I run it daily.
+I genuinely like it.

 The Kubernetes hype